amubaraksyed/NBAChampion/README.md

 ### Abstract

-This project aims to develop a predictive model for forecasting the NBA Championship outcomes using deep neural networks.
+Our project aims to develop a predictive model to forecast the NBA Championship outcomes using deep neural networks.
 The model integrates historical team statistics, performance metrics, and advanced analytics to accurately predict the likelihood of an NBA team winning the championship.
 The model's performance was evaluated using cross-validation and achieved a high accuracy rate, demonstrating its robustness.

 ### Introduction and Background

-Accurately predicting the NBA Championship outcome is a complex challenge that has intrigued analysts, fans, and stakeholders.
-With the rise of machine learning techniques, particularly deep neural networks, new avenues have opened for tackling such predictive tasks with enhanced accuracy and depth.
+Predicting the outcome of the NBA Championship is a complex challenge that has intrigued analysts, fans, and stakeholders.
+With the advent of machine learning techniques, particularly deep neural networks, new avenues have opened for tackling such predictive tasks with enhanced accuracy and depth.
+This project explores these techniques to build a reliable predictive model.

-### Methodology
+## Methodology

-Our methodology involves the following steps:
+Our methodology involves several key steps:

 1. **Data Collection and Cleaning**: Data was sourced from Basketball-Reference, covering team statistics and advanced metrics from the last 30 years.
+Initial data extraction faced complexities, and manual extraction methods were employed to ensure data accuracy.
-2. **Exploratory Data Analysis (EDA)**: Identified key trends and significant predictors of championship success.
+2. **Exploratory Data Analysis (EDA)**: Key trends and significant predictors of championship success were identified.
+This analysis helped in understanding the data and selecting features for the model.
-3. **Model Selection and Training**: A deep neural network (DNN) was chosen for its ability to handle complex patterns in the data.
-The model was trained using TensorFlow with an input layer, three hidden layers with ReLU activation, and an output layer with sigmoid activation.
+3. **Model Selection and Training**: A deep neural network (DNN) was chosen due to its ability to handle complex patterns in the data.
+The model was built using TensorFlow, with an architecture consisting of an input layer, three hidden layers with ReLU activation, and an output layer with sigmoid activation.
 4. **Model Evaluation**: The model was evaluated using cross-validation and tested on historical data from 1994 to 2023, achieving a 90% accuracy rate.

 ### Key Findings

-- The model predicted 27 out of 30 historical NBA champions correctly.
+- The model correctly predicted 27 out of 30 historical NBA champions.
-- Important predictors included win percentage, offensive and defensive ratings, effective field goal percentage, and more.
+- Significant predictors included win percentage, offensive and defensive ratings, and effective field goal percentage.
-- The model predicted the Boston Celtics as the 2024 NBA Champions with a 37.86% chance.
+- The model predicted the Boston Celtics as the 2024 NBA Champions with a 37.86% likelihood.

 ## Usage

 ### Data Extraction and Cleaning

 To extract and clean the data, run the `Data_Extraction.ipynb` notebook.
-This will collect the data from Basketball-Reference and preprocess it for analysis.
+This will gather the data from Basketball-Reference and preprocess it for analysis.

 ### Exploratory Data Analysis

-Explore the data and identify key trends using the EDA notebooks (`EDA_Aadhil.ipynb`, `EDA_Dylan.ipynb`, `EDA_Final.ipynb`, `EDA_Jaynor.ipynb`, `EDA_Zareb.ipynb`).
+Use the EDA notebooks (`EDA_Aadhil.ipynb`, `EDA_Dylan.ipynb`, `EDA_Final.ipynb`, `EDA_Jaynor.ipynb`, `EDA_Zareb.ipynb`) to explore the data and identify key trends.

 ### Model Training

-Train the deep neural network model using the `Model_Training.ipynb` notebook.
-This notebook will preprocess the data, define the model architecture, and train the model using the specified parameters.
+Train the DNN model using the `Model_Training.ipynb` notebook.
+This notebook includes data preprocessing, model architecture definition, and the training process.

 ### Model Testing

 Test the trained model using the `Model_Testing.ipynb` notebook.
-This notebook will evaluate the model's performance on the test data and provide the accuracy metrics.
+This notebook evaluates the model's performance on test data and provides accuracy metrics.

 ## Contributions

-All team members contributed to the brainstorming of project topics and goals, the mid-quarter progress report, and the exploratory data analysis.
-Specific contributions are as follows:
+Our project was a collaborative effort with specific contributions from each team member:

 - **Aadhil Mubarak Syed**: Data extraction, initial cleaning, model training, and evaluation.
-- **Jaynor Singson**: Development of the front-end HTML interface.
+- **Jaynor Singson**: Development of the front-end HTML interface for deploying our machine learning model.
 - **Dylan Tran and Zareb Islam**: Literature review, project report, and cleanup of exploratory data analysis.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.